Jiangyin Jiangsu, China Travel Guide

 Politeness, patience, and a few basic Mandarin phrases foster positive interactions and bridge communication gaps.
 Locals are generally helpful when approached with a smile and a polite request.

-Accessibility infrastructure for travelers with mobility challenges is improving in major Chinese cities, but it remains limited in many areas, including Jiangyin.
+Accessibility infrastructure for disabled travelers is improving in major Chinese cities, but it remains limited in many areas, including Jiangyin.

 Many public buildings, older establishments, and public transport systems might not have modern accessibility features.
 The sidewalks might not be level or obstructed.